IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/offline.md

 * Scoring will be case-sensitive and will include punctuation.
 Submissions have to be in plain UTF-8 text format, with one sentence per line.
 Tags such as applause, laughing, etc are not considered during the evaluation.

-* Once logged in to the  [SPEECHM Evaluation Server](https://iwslt2025.speechm.cloud.cyfronet.pl/), the submission process requires participants to create one or more Models for each language pair they intend to participate in <!--for the Offline task--> (English-German, English-Arabic, English-Chinese).
+* Once logged in to the  [SPEECHM Evaluation Server](https://iwslt2025.speechm.cloud.cyfronet.pl/), the submission process requires participants to create one or more Models for each language pair they intend to participate in <!--for the Offline task--> (English-German, English-Arabic, English-Chinese, English-Japanese, X-English, X-German).

 * For each chosen language pair, multiple Models can be created based on the training condition (CONSTRAINED / UNCONSTRAINED) and the submission type (PRIMARY / CONTRASTIVE).

-* The created Model(s) must be used to submit runs for each of the test sets released for the chosen language pair (i.e., 1 test set for English-Arabic and English-Chinese, and 4 test sets for English-German).
+* The created Model(s) must be used to submit runs for each of the test sets released for the chosen language pair. <!-- (i.e., 1 test set for English-Arabic and English-Chinese, and 4 test sets for English-German). -->

 * If any issues are identified, the submitted runs can be deleted or replaced with newer runs.